Mon–Fri 9am–6pm

 Refurbishment Finance for Property Investors

 Fund light or heavy refurbishment projects with specialist bridging-style finance.
 Adverse credit considered.
-Funds released in stages as works complete.
+Rolled-up interest preserves your cash flow during the works.

 Get a Quick Quote